French Bulldog Hives

 Let’s discuss how hives form.

-Sometimes coming in contact with an allergen present in your Frenchie’s surroundings might trigger this kind of a reaction.
+Sometimes coming in contact with an allergen present in your Frenchie’s surroundings might trigger this kind of reaction.
 These allergens might be inhaled or contacted directly via their skin.

 Some of the most common inhaled allergens are pollen, mold, and cigarette smoke.
 Coming in contact with plants like poison ivy or insecticide in a garden is a potential cause of hives.
 Certain perfumes, grooming sprays, or cleaning products might also cause hives.